Modi gets more sway in India's new-look movie censor panel

 "Good luck, Bollywood!
 Rest assured, there will be no sequel to PK," Congress party spokesman Sanjay Jha said on Twitter.

-"PK" has grossed over 3 billion rupees ($48.54 million) since December to become Indian cinema's biggest hit, but the film nettled several Hindu groups over its depiction of religious rituals and a corrupt spiritual guru.
+"PK" has grossed over 3 billion rupees (32.03 million pounds) since December to become Indian cinema's biggest hit, but the film nettled several Hindu groups over its depiction of religious rituals and a corrupt spiritual guru.

 "When 'PK' released, we faced so much criticism, but we stood our ground," Leela Samson told Reuters last week after quitting as censor board chief.